How To Get Started In Motorsport Photography?

 Social media is everything these days, and sharing your work with others is both easier and harder than ever.

 On the one hand, it’s easier because all it takes is setting up an account across various platforms and sharing your photos with the entire world.
-On the other hand, just about everyone is trying to do the same thing and standing out from the crowd can sometimes seem near impossible.
+On the other hand, just about everyone is trying to do the same thing and standing out from the crowd can sometimes seem nearly impossible.

 However, much like with your work itself, you will succeed if you produce quality.